 As a musician, learning songs for whichever instrument you are playing is one of the best exercises.
 Not only do you get to practice your chops but you also get to learn exactly how a particular song is played.
-As a guitar player, learning songs is all about knowing where to put your fingers on the fretboard, listening to the strumming patterns used, and taking note of any special techniques or chord combinations.
+As a beginner/intermediate guitar player, learning songs is all about knowing where to put your fingers on the fretboard, listening to the strumming patterns used, and taking note of any special techniques or chord combinations.
 Being aware of these things as you learn songs will help you become a better guitar player and composer.

-As you may have already noticed, I’ve broken up these lists of easy guitar songs into two sections.
+However, as a new/intermediate guitar player, you may be looking for a list of easy songs to learn.
+That’s why I’ve compiled a list of the 100+ best easy guitar chord and tab songs.
+As you’ll notice below, I’ve broken up these lists of guitar songs into two sections.
 The first section is comprised of chord songs and the second section is for tab song.
-For each section, I’ve included within the table the:
+For each section, I’ve included the:

-- Guitar Pro tabs
+- Guitar Pro Tabs

-Have fun, and happy guitar playing!
+Have fun and happy guitar playing!

 Easy Chord Songs

 For this first section of easy guitar songs, the primary guitar portion of the tune consists of chords.
 They usually don’t have too much else in terms of riffs or picking – they are mainly strumming-based songs.

 Easy Tab Songs